• Wed. Nov 12th, 2025

 Recipe For Slow-Cooked Lamb & Potatoes - Kleftiko

-Using a delicious mix of simple ingredients and a very traditional method of cooking, Kleftiko highlights the creativity of the Cypriot people.
-The name ‘Kleftiko,’ translates to stolen and this is because at times of war, the meal would be left cooking in an outside stone oven on a very low heat.
-This cooking method meant that it would avoid detection.
-Soldiers would covertly come down from the mountains during the night and steal the food away with them.
-Today, both locals and visitors cherish kleftiko, making it an essential culinary experience for anyone visiting Cyprus.
+Using a delicious mix of simple ingredients and a traditional cooking method, Kleftiko highlights the creativity of the Cypriot people.
+The name ‘Kleftiko’ means ‘stolen’.
+This is because, in times of war, the meal would be left cooking by villagers undetected in an outside clay oven using very low but intense heat.
+This would result in a meal that allows the meat to simply slip off the bone.
+Avoiding detection, soldiers would covertly come down from the mountains during the night and steal the food away with them.
+Today, both locals and visitors cherish this signature dish.
+This has made it an essential culinary experience for anyone visiting Cyprus.

 HOW TO MAKE CYPRUS KLEFTIKO